EngineerReversed/learnings/psuedo_random/Quora_question_pairs/README.md

 ## Future works
 What else can be done?
-- Glove vectors can be tried as neural word embeddings instead of Word2Vec embeddings
+- Glove vectors can be tried as neural word embeddings instead of Word2Vec embeddings.
-- Other architectures like 1-D convolution, GRU, BiLSTMs etc. can be tried and they can be further ensembled to give higher accuracy
+- Other architectures like 1-D convolution, GRU, BiLSTMs etc. can be tried and they can be further ensembled to give higher accuracy.
-- Since the datset was biased, we can give weightage to duplicate class in loss function and achieve better performance
+- Since the datset was biased, we can give weightage to duplicate class in loss function and achieve better performance.
+- ROC-AUC curve can be drawn to determine a good value of threshold.